LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/projects/P2/README.md

 8. All Exceptions are caught and logged to a file
 9. Data useful to the application is retrieved from a third party API
 10. Adequate test coverage for the service-layer

+### Bonus Features:
-11. DevOps CI/CD pipeline is used to build and deploy project to a publicly available remote location
+1. DevOps CI/CD pipeline is used to build and deploy project to a publicly available remote location

 ## Your App Here